johnlindquist/create-cursor-mcp/README.md

 - Installs dependencies
 - Initializes a Git repository
 - Deploys a Hello World MCP server to your Cloudflare account
-- Adds it to Claude Desktop
-- Copies the MCP server command to your clipboard so you can paste it into Cursor
+- Prints MCP server command as JSON output

 ## How to Use